 Acknowledgements.
-The authors thank Martin B. Stolpe for providing the TCR values as well as Martin B. Stolpe and Katarzyna B. Tokarska for helpful discussions and comments on the manuscript.
-This work was carried out in the frame of the EUCP project which is funded by the European Commission through the Horizon 2020 Programme for Research and Innovation: Grant Agreement 776613.
-Ruth Lorenz was funded and Anna L. Merrifield was co-funded by the European Union's Horizon 2020 Research and Innovation program: Grant Agreement 641816 (CRESCENDO).
-Flavio Lehner was supported by a Swiss NSF Ambizione Fellowship (Project PZ00P2 174128).
-This material is partly based upon work supported by the National Center for Atmospheric Research, which is a major facility sponsored by the National Science Foundation (NSF) under Cooperative Agreement No. 1947282, and by the Regional and Global Model Analysis (RGMA) component of the Earth and Environmental System Modeling Program of the U.S. Department of Energy's Office of Biological & Environmental Research (BER) via NSF IA 1844590.
-This study was generated using Copernicus Climate Change Service Information 2020 from ERA5.
-The authors thank NASA for providing MERRA2 and Berkelev Earth for providing BEST.
-We acknowledge the World Climate Research Programme, which, through its Working Group on Coupled Modelling, coordinated and promoted CMIP5 and 6.
-We thank the climate modeling groups for producing and making available their model output, the Earth System Grid Federation (ESGF) for archiving the data and providing access, and the multiple funding agencies who support CMIP5 and 6 and ESGF.
-A list of all CMIP6 runs and their references can be found in table S6 in the supplement.
-We thank all contributors to the numerous open source packages which were crucial for this work, in particular the Python project xarray (http://xarray.pydata.org).
-The authors thank two anonymous reviewers for their helpful comments on our work.
+The authors thank Martin B. Stolpe for providing the TCR values as well as Martin B. Stolpe and Katarzyna B. Tokarska for helpful discussions and comments on the paper.
+This work was carried out in the framework of the EUCP project, which is funded by the European Commission through the Horizon 2020 Research and Innovation program (grant agreement no. 776613).
+Ruth Lorenz was funded and Anna L. Merrifield was co-funded by the European Union's Horizon 2020 Research and Innovation program (grant agreement no. 641816; CRESCENDO).
+Flavio Lehner was supported by a SNSF Ambizione Fellowship (project no. PZ00P2\174128).
+This material is partly based upon work supported by the National Center for Atmospheric Research, which is a major facility sponsored by the National Science Foundation (NSF) under cooperative agreement no. 1947282, and by the Regional and Global Model Analysis (RGMA) component of the Earth and Environmental System Modeling Program of the U.S. Department of Energy's Office of Biological & Environmental Research (BER) via NSF IA no. 1844590.
+This study was generated using Copernicus Climate Change Service information 2020 from ERA5.
+The authors thank NASA for providing MERRA-2 and Berkeley Earth for providing BEST.
+We acknowledge the World Climate Research Programme, which, through its Working Group on Coupled Modelling, coordinated and promoted CMIP5 and CMIP6.
+We thank the climate modeling groups for producing and making their model output available, the Earth System Grid Federation (ESGF) for archiving the data and providing access, and the multiple funding agencies that support CMIP5, CMIP6, and ESGF.
+A list of all CMIP6 runs and their references can be found in Table S6.
+We thank all contributors to the numerous opensource packages that were crucial for this work, in particular the xarray Python project (http://xarray.pydata.org, v0.15.1).
+The authors thank the two anonymous reviewers for their helpful comments on our work.